-As Most of you know, I’m not a big fan of the bug out bag survival strategy.
-In a nutshell you’re voluntarily becoming, a refugee, but looking at the recent disasters in New Orléans and Haiti it is obvious that a bug out bag and strategy are not only needed but required for anyone who is prepared.
+As Most of you know, I’m not a big fan of the head to the woods bug out bag survival strategy.
+In a nutshell you’re voluntarily becoming, a refugee, but looking at the recent disasters in New Orleans and Haiti it is obvious that a bug out bag and bug out strategy are not only needed but required for anyone prepared for a disaster.

 When reading such lists it is important to keep in mind that any list is only a suggestion.
 Everyone should look at their skills, situation and location planning accordingly.

-No two bug out strategies will be the same nor will the contents of the bug out bag.
-Your bug out bag should be put together with your personal situation and needs in mind – only then will it be effective.
+No two bug out strategies will be the same nor will the contents of individual bug out bags.
+Your bug out bag list should be put together with your personal situation and needs in mind – only then will it be most effective and the best bug out bag for YOU.

 Today we will take a quick look at choosing firearms for the bug out bag.
 Anytime, I mention firearms or survival guns I get flooded with comments from readers giving their suggestions and advice.

 I hope this post will elicit such a response.
 If you have suggestions or questions, by all means feel free to post them in the comments below.
-Please keep in mind that we are only discussing the head for the hills concept, and not the other possibilities available to the survivor.
+Please keep in mind that we are only discussing the head for the hills concept, and not the other possibilities available to the prepper.
+In fact it’s best to not bug out at all in most cases.

-Another advantage is relatively low report especially when using CB caps and the ability to be effectively silenced with a homemade sound suppressor.
+Another advantage for having a .22 Long rifle is the relatively low report especially when using CB caps and the ability to be effectively silenced with a homemade sound suppressor.

 Just remembered that such a device is illegal without proper government approval and will land you behind bars if caught, and is suggested here for a worst case scenario only.

-Even with a 9 mm and 38 special, I would seriously consider using only the + P rounds such as the 115 or 124 grain JHP +P in the 9 mm or 158-grain lead semi-wadcutter hollow point .38 Special +P for defensive purposes .
+Even with a 9mm and 38 special, you should seriously consider using only the +P rounds such as the 115 or 124 grain JHP +P in the 9 mm or 158-grain lead semi-wadcutter hollow point .38 Special +P for defensive purposes .

 Your location would also determine weapons choice.
 For example those bugging-out in grizzly country should definitely consider something more powerful than the aforementioned 9 mm or 38 special.